 - Sorry to Bother You

 We need to educate ourselves, our families and friends.
-We need to stand up for Blacks so that Black boys never have to sing … “I just want to live,”
+We need to stand up for Black and Brown people so that Black boys never have to sing … “I just want to live,”